-Constant trend developments mean industries are always changing the ways they operate, with building and construction being one of the most adaptable and resilient industries in Australia.
-In 2022, we can start to look beyond the initial impact of COVID-19 and find out what lies ahead for this industry.
+Constant construction trends developments mean the building and construction industry is always changing the ways they operate.
+In fact, the construction and building industry is one of the most adaptable and resilient industries in Australia.
+In 2023, we can start to look toward new and exciting infrastructure projects and trends on the horizon.

 One example is 3D printing, which has been used in construction for a few years now.
 In the last few years, we saw a boom in the printing of materials like chipboard as an easy and cost-effective solution to production.
 Should this trend continue, it will impact the building and construction industry, in terms of where materials are sourced, the sustainability of materials used, as well as production cost.
 Investing in the machines that can create the product rather than having to buy the product itself may be a more cost-effective way to manufacture supplies.

-Artificial Intelligence is another trend that we will see more of into 2022 and beyond.
-It can be used in a multitude of ways to improve productivity, efficiency and even safety.
+Artificial Intelligence is another trend that we will see more of now and in the near future.
+It can be used in a multitude of ways to improve productivity, efficiency, and even safety.
+AI has started to become commonplace in large-scale construction and high-risk job sites, such as mines.
+Whether this is in the form of ‘construction robots’ that are here to help labour shortages around the world, or wearable AI technology that analyses risks in real-time.

-In implementing the strategy, the Victorian Government has announced 2022 policy changes that require women to make up at least 3% of trade roles, 7% of non-trade positions and 35% of management, supervisor or specialist labour roles in government projects worth $20 million or more.
+In implementing the strategy, the Victorian Government announced 2022 policy changes that require women to make up at least 3% of trade roles, 7% of non-trade positions, and 35% of management, supervisor, or specialist labour roles in government projects worth $20 million or more.

 Sustainability is smart and unavoidable